Fire and rescue services

 Kidnapping can happen anywhere, anytime, including in destinations that are typically at lower risk.

 Kidnapping is not common in Guyana.
-Most incidents in Guyana occur in Georgetown.
+Most recorded incidents have occurred in Georgetown.
 Armed ‘pirate’ attacks against fishing boats in and around the waters of Guyana have occurred.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.